 The Region 4 Michigan Works!
-Agencies convene local area employers, industry councils, community-based organizations, economic development organizations, talent development initiatives, and educational providers to create a plan for the region.
-Although much of this work is localized, both agencies remain committed to the broader, regional perspective as evidenced in the following ways: Talent 2025 works as a catalyst to ensure an ongoing supply of world-class talent for West Michigan.
-Talent 2025 illuminates gaps, evaluates leading practices, and advocates for the implementation of those leading practices to make West Michigan a top 20 employment region by the year 2025.
+Agencies convene local area employers, industry talent councils, community-based organizations, economic development organizations, talent development initiatives, and educational providers to create a plan for the region.
+Although much of this work is localized, both agencies remain committed to the broader, regional perspective as evidenced in the following ways: Talent First works as a catalyst to ensure an ongoing supply of world-class talent for West Michigan.
+Talent First illuminates gaps, evaluates leading practices, and advocates for the implementation of those leading practices to make West Michigan a top 20% employment region.

-Through the leadership of 12 board of directors, over 100 CEO council members, six Talent 2025 staff, and eight workgroups focused on regional initiatives for early childhood development, K-12 education, K-12 post-secondary completion, workforce development, returning citizens, talent demands, workforce diversity and inclusion, and HR councils, West Michigan Region 4 has identified the goals and strategies reflected in this plan.
+Through the leadership of the board of directors and over 100 CEO council members, ten Talent First staff, and seven workgroups focused on regional initiatives for early childhood, K-12 education, post-secondary education, workforce development, workforce diversity and inclusion, workforce analytics, employer talent solutions, West Michigan Region 4 has identified the goals and strategies reflected in this plan.